marcelm/cutadapt/doc/guide.rst

 multiple cores and write to a ``.gz`` output file.
 Otherwise, compression of the output will be done in a single thread and therefore be a bottleneck.

-There are some limitations at the moment:

-* The following command-line arguments are not compatible with
-  multi-core:

-      - ``--info-file``
-      - ``--rest-file``
-      - ``--wildcard-file``
-      - ``--format``

-* Multi-core is not available when you use Cutadapt for demultiplexing.
+Currently, multi-core support is not available when demultiplexing.
+You will get an error message if you try to use it.
+This limitations may be lifted in the future.

-If you try to use multiple cores with an incompatible commandline option, you will get an error message.

-Some of these limitations will be lifted in the future, as time allows.

 .. versionadded:: 1.15